pivotx/PivotX-extensions/wxrexport/docs/wordpress.markdown

 To be able to attach some of the imports to a dummy user in stead of letting the accompanying userid be defined when importing, it is handy to define some dummy user.

+__Page tags__

+WP only uses tags for its entries.
+Tags set on PivotX pages are exported and are defined on import but not coupled to the page.
+If you want to achieve this you need to install and activate plugin Tag Pages before import.
+If you forget this you can use the plugin afterwards and couple the pages to the tags by just saving each page once.

 __Thumbnail generation and initial size (use small/medium/big)__

 If there are big files in your uploads you could get into problems when importing those.
 Active plug-ins and themes can force generation of thumbnails right after upload stretching the total time for the upload to complete.
 There is a limit set in the importer of 30 seconds.
 So together with a slow source site the total import of the uploads could fail.
 So if you are in that situation it is best to switch of those plug-ins and activate a basic WP theme (which also can contain this thumbnail feature by the way -- look in its functions.php for set_post_thumbnail_size; you could switch that temporarily off).
 Also set your thumbnail sizes in Settings / Media all to width 0 and height 0 (remember their original values!).
 After the import you can set them back to their original or desired values and use Regenerate thumbnails to create them again.